Neural Clustering Processes: Pointwise Sampling

+Our softmax~(\ref{ncp}) differs from the usual form in, e.g., classification networks, where a fixed number of categories receive logit values $f$ from the fixed-size final layer of a multi-layer perceptron (MLP).
+In our case, the discrete identity of each logit is determined by the neural path that the input $h(x_n)$ takes to $G$, thus allowing a flexible number of categories.

-In eq.~(\ref{ncp}), $\theta$ denotes the parameters in the functions $h,g,q$ and $f$; we represent these functions with neural networks (unless $h$ is already known, as in the exponential family setting).
-By storing and updating $G$ and $Q$ for successive values of~$n$, the computational cost of a full i.i.d.\ sample of $c_{1:N}$ is $O(NK)$, the same as a single Gibbs sweep.
-See Algorithm 1 in the Sup.
-Material for details; we term this approach the Neural Clustering Process (NCP).
+In eq.~(\ref{ncp}), $\theta$ denotes the parameters in the functions $h,g,u$ and $f$, which we represent with neural networks.
+By storing and updating $G$ and $U$ for successive values of~$n$, as shown in Algorithm 1, the computational cost of a full i.i.d.\ sample of $c_{1:N}$ is $O(NK)$, the same as a single Gibbs sweep; and by parallelizing steps 8-9 in Algorithm 1, the number of network forward passes becomes $O(N)$.
+We term this approach Neural Clustering Process (NCP).
+It is relatively easy to run hundreds of copies of Algorithm~1 in parallel on a GPU, with each copy yielding a different set of samples~$c_{1:N}$.\footnote{Implementation available at \url{https://github.com/aripakman/neural_clustering_process}}